seanboe/life2/README.md

 will run away from them, also producing better-evading children.
 In this way, natural selection occurs in the predators and the prey.

 Everything you need to configure is in `configuration.py`.

-Have fun!
+## Analytics:

+I've also included some smaller scripts to make it easier to analyze the game.
+The game outputs character statistics/data to `data_output.txt`, which makes it easy to do post-analysis.
+To graph predators and prey vs game cycle, run 'plotter.py' - this requires installation of 'matplotlib'.

+In the future, I'll also add other scripts to graph the rates of natural selection, which could be fun to look at.

 MIT License